anchorlytics/security/slides/slides.md

   + 22-23 intro: life/body more than food/clothing
   + 24: birds fed
   + 25-26: hour to life
+  + do I trust in own ability to provide?
 + worry, pursuit
   + 27-28: lilies clothed
   + 29-30: seek / suspense for food/clothing
+  + what do I worry about? source of security?
 + treasure
   + 31-32: the kingdom
   + 33-34: treasure in heaven
+  + where is my treasure?
+What is precious to me?
 + not **laziness**: not work => not eat
 + even the grass: 700-yr pots common in China, your "antiques" are our trash